Value your car

 • One documented minor repair with full paperwork → smaller adjustment depending on quality

-• Clean history, single owner, full service book → price should reflect it; do not accept unwarranted discount pressure
+• Clean history, single owner, full service book → price should reflect it

 • Tampered odometer → walk away.
 No price justifies this risk.